 Not Just Fast 📝

 Ladle is a single package and command.
-It's easy to install and setup - there is no configuration required.
+It's easy to install and setup - no configuration required.
 Some other features:

 - Supports controls, links, dark theme, RTL and preview mode